-"Twilight: Breaking Dawn – Part 2" is making the Thanksgiving box-office race a runaway before the turkeys are out of the oven.
+"Twilight: Breaking Dawn – Part 2" is making the Thanksgiving box office race a runaway before the turkeys are out of the oven.
 Summit Entertainment's franchise finale is on pace for a five-day total of nearly $65 million after taking in an estimated $12.8 million Wednesday.

-The overall box office is looking very strong and could be headed to go as high as $275 million for the five days, which would top the previous best Thanksgiving weekend, 2009's $258.6 million.
+The overall box office is looking very strong and could be headed for go as high as $275 million for the five days, which would top the previous best Thanksgiving weekend, 2009's $258.6 million.